elvinmirzazada/elvinmirzazada/README.md

 ### Hi there,  [website] 👋

 ## I'm a Data Scientist/Deep Learning Engineer/Software Engineer!
-- 🔭 I’m currently working at Novuter GmbH as a Software Engineer!
+- 🔭 I currently work at STACC OU as a Data Scientist!
 - ⚡ Fun fact: I love to jogging, riding and play chess!

 ### Connect with me: